Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Laughing Planet Restaurant

-Vanessa M.: Laughing Planet is a chain restaurant local to Portland and several other areas.
+Vanessa M. said: Laughing Planet is a chain restaurant local to Portland and several other areas.
 Known for delicious, fresh, and healthy dishes, they are also a local family favorite because they are super kid-friendly.
 While some restaurants give children crayons, Laughing Planet supplies toy dinosaurs to keep little ones entertained.
 Find the menu here.

 Salt and Straw

-Vanessa M.: Salt and Straw is far from your ordinary ice cream shop.
+Vanessa M. said: Salt and Straw is far from your ordinary ice cream shop.
 The bright and cheery shop offers unique flavors like Roasted Strawberry Coconut, Chocolate Gooey Brownie, and Pear & Blue Cheese that cannot be found anywhere else!
 Seasonal flavors are a great way to try something new.
 Several locations throughout Portland mean an ice cream stop is always nearby.

 Crystal Springs Rhododendron Garden